 Safety is one of the foundations that KLS has been built on.
 We believe that the safety of our employees, other contractors and the general public is paramount.

-We are continually developing the KLS safety program to ensure that we remain a leader in our industry.
-We have developed proprietary safety monitoring software which provide us with industry leading safety monitoring techniques.
-We recognize that while legislation and codes are vital, safety goes beyond regulation and is an issue of corporate culture.
+The KLS Safety Program is continually evolving to ensure that we remain a leader in our industry.
+We use Digital Analogue Training Software, providing industry leading safety monitoring techniques.
+We recognize that while legislation and codes are vital, safety goes beyond regulation and is a fundamental component corporate culture.
 Our management and safety departments work closely with field crews to ensure that safety practices are understood and followed.
 We understand that a safety program must evolve with our industry, technology and regulatory changes.

 KLS Management is fully committed to protecting employees from harm in the workplace.
 Not only is this a prime policy but it is bolstered by the strong on site presence that is part of the KLS culture.

 Inspections are required to be done by all management staff to encourage site visits so that fresh perspectives can be introduced to ensure safety.
 This enables workers, supervisors and management to communicate on a regular basis which is vital to the program.

 Prior to work commencing on a new job site an 18-page pre-job hazard assessment takes place in order to fully categorize all potential hazards that could arise over the length of the job.